37th year of $80,000 research grant

 “Clinical trials are a crucial part of changing and saving lives,” said Research Australia CEO, Nadia Levin.
 “This commitment goes a long way in making a difference to Australians whose lives depend on the outcomes of the best research we can offer”.

-The announcement was made at the Royal Prince Alfred Hospital in Sydney where at an event to celebrate International Clinical Trials Day.
+The announcement was made at the Royal Prince Alfred Hospital in Sydney at an event to celebrate International Clinical Trials Day.

 Continue reading “Funding boost from MRFF for clinical trials”